-The Spanish Insolvency Law includes pre-insolvency instruments, refinancing agreements ("acuerdos de refinanciación") and arrangements ("convenios"), being their key features:
+The Spanish Insolvency Law includes pre-insolvency instruments, restructuring plans ("planes de reestructuración") and arrangements ("convenios"), being their key features:

-- (a) No enforcement of security in pre-insolvency scenarios under Articles 583 et seq. of the Spanish Insolvency Law: Spanish Insolvency Law already included a notification system for companies in imminent or actual insolvency, when negotiations with creditors had been started for the purposes of agreeing a refinancing agreement (as defined in the Spanish Insolvency Law) or an advanced composition agreement to be filed within the insolvency procedure, which suspended the obligation of the insolvent company to file for insolvency in a period of three months, and prevented creditors from filing for its insolvency.
+(a) No enforcement of security in pre-insolvency scenarios under Articles 583 et seq. of the Spanish Insolvency Law: Spanish Insolvency Law already included a notification system for companies in probable, imminent or actual insolvency, when negotiations with creditors had been started for the purposes of agreeing a restructuring plan (as defined in the Spanish Insolvency Law), which suspended the obligation of the insolvent company to file for insolvency in a period of three months, and prevented creditors from filing for its insolvency.
 Once this three-month term elapses, the company must file for insolvency within the next month if the state of insolvency persists.
-Once the abovementioned notification under Articles 583 et seq. is made, secured creditors can enforce their security but such enforcement will be automatically suspended for three months in the event the secured assets affected by such enforcement are needed for the continuity of the business activity of the debtor. - (b) Protected refinancing agreements: The protected refinancing agreements provide a "safe harbour" for restructuring processes, so the claw-back period does not affect them and the transactions carried out under these refinancing agreements are not subject to scrutiny and potential revocation when the company becomes insolvent, unless certain circumstances set forth in Article 697 to 699 of the Spanish Insolvency Law apply. - (c) Spanish "schemes of arrangement": in addition to the protection against claw-back as described in (b) above, the Spanish Insolvency Law allows the cram down of dissenting creditors holding financial claims against the borrowers (including secured creditors) within refinancing agreements when meeting certain requirements, mainly regarding majority thresholds in light of the content of the arrangement.
+Once the abovementioned notification under Articles 583 et seq. is made, secured creditors can enforce their security but such enforcement will be automatically suspended for three months in the event the secured assets affected by such enforcement are needed for the continuity of the business activity of the debtor; or in those cases where the debtor had requested that certain security cannot be enforced as the enforcement could provoke the insolvency of the grantor of the security and the debtor.